Jim Rohn once said, “Interested people want to know if it works. Fascinated people want to learn how it works.”.

 If you haven’t already, I recommend creating—and maintaining—a swipe file of good marketing materials.
 Not only will it inspire you when you’re fresh out of good marketing ideas, but it will remind you that, with enough practice, one day, you might be a reference for someone else.

-Want more info on nailing your copywriting?
+Looking for more copywriting examples for beginners?
 Check out our piece: 17 Little-Known Persuasive Copywriting Techniques That Will Improve Your Sales